RyanMcGon/ww-chat/README.md

 ## Build

-Before release, you can check build errors by running `npm run build --name="ww-chat" --type="element"`
+Before release, you can check build errors by running `npm run build`

 ---